apache/nuttx/README.txt

       successfully.

     - Ubuntu/bash shell under Windows 10.
 This is a new option under Windows 10.
-I am still looking into this option and do you yet have much to say about.
+I am still looking into this option and do not yet have much to say about.
 As I learn more, I will update the section "Ubuntu Bash under Windows 10" below.